Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 To summarize, we use information only for the following purposes:

-- Provide the App’s features you have requested (dashboards, insights, reports, widgets, exports, automations).
+- Provide the App’s features you have requested (dashboards, Appointment Briefs, reports, widgets, exports, and automations).

 - Process purchases and subscription entitlements through Apple.